huggingface/hub-docs/docs/hub/spaces-oauth.md

 - `email`: Get the user's email address.
 - `read-repos`: Get read access to the user's personal repos.
 - `write-repos`: Get write/read access to the user's personal repos.
-- `manage-repos`: Get full access to a repo.
+- `manage-repos`: Get full access to the user's personal repos.
 Also grants repo creation and deletion.
 - `inference-api`: Get access to the [Inference API](https://huggingface.co/docs/api-inference/index), you will be able to make inference requests on behalf of the user.

 ## Adding the button to your Space